One week in Slovenia is ideal for exploring this green and sustainability-focused European destination.

 Slovenia’s capital is one of Europe’s greenest cities and is an outdoor haven with pavement cafes, street food and gorgeous parks.

-I would recommend spending at least two days in Ljubljana before hitting up other Slovenian destinations.
+I recommend spending at least two days in Ljubljana so that you can delve into this fascinating Slovenian city.

 Two days in Ljubljana

 Two days in Ljubljana will require a little travel planning and scheduling.
-I would make a list of the Ljubljana attractions you want to visit and the places you want to see in the city.
+I would list the Ljubljana attractions you want to visit and the places you want to see in the city.

 One of the best ways to get to know Ljubljana is to go on a walking tour with a local.